SotiriosZiakas/Copenhagen-Houses-Project/README.md

 1. **train_model:**

-    a.
-First we read the data from a **csv** to a **pandas dataframe.**
+    1. First we read the data from a **csv** to a **pandas dataframe.**
-    b.
-Next we use a custom class imported from *build_features* to clean the data.
+    2. Next we use a custom class imported from *build_features* to clean the data.
-    c.
-Then we use a *preprocessor*, which is actually a *ColumnTranformer*.
+    3. Then we use a *preprocessor*, which is actually a *ColumnTranformer*.
 This helps us fill in the missing values using *SimpleImputer* and scale the features with *StandardScaler*.
-    d.
-We also treat the categorical feature 'energyClass' using *OrdinalEncoder*.
+    4. We also treat the categorical feature 'energyClass' using *OrdinalEncoder*.
-    e.
-Next step is to create a pipeline, which contains our *preprocessor* and the regressor for this task, which is *RandomForestRegressor*.
+    5. Next step is to create a pipeline, which contains our *preprocessor* and the regressor for this task, which is *RandomForestRegressor*.
-    f.
-We split the data using the function *split* whic is also inside *build_features*.
+    6. We split the data using the function *split* whic is also inside *build_features*.
-    g.
-Laslty we train the model using our pipeline and save it with the help of **joblib.dump**
+    7. Laslty we train the model using our pipeline and save it with the help of **joblib.dump**

 2. **predict_model:**

-    a.
-Load the model we created using **joblib.load**
+    1. Load the model we created using **joblib.load**
-    b.
-Make predictions.
+    2. Make predictions.

 3. **visualizations:**

-    a.
-Make a dataframe consisting of the **real** and the **predicted** values, print the **r-squared value** and plot the real VS predicted values using **plotly** for an **interactive visualization.**
+    1. Make a dataframe consisting of the **real** and the **predicted** values, print the **r-squared value** and plot the real VS predicted values using **plotly** for an **interactive visualization.**
-    b.
-Plot **histograms** of the numerical features.
+    2. Plot **histograms** of the numerical features.
-    c.
-Plot the location of each house on the map of Copenhagen based on its **coordinates.**
+    3. Plot the location of each house on the map of Copenhagen based on its **coordinates.**